fallen-icarus/cardano-loans/GettingStarted.md

 ### Querying the Current Time

-Certain actions require specifying a start time.
-This can always be set to the most recent slot time.
+Certain actions require knowing the current slot number.
 You can query the most recent slot number using the `cardano-loans query current-slot` command.

 ### Querying a Borrower's Credit History